GalSim-developers/GalSim/INSTALL.md

 * `--with-python=PYTHON` specify the Python executable [python]

 * `--with-python-root=DIR` specify the root of the Python installation [automatically detected, but some users have found they have to force it to use a specific one because it detected the wrong one]

-# 2. Installing the galsim Python package
+# 2. Installing the GalSim Python package
 ***

 Once you have installed all the dependencies described above, you are ready to build GalSim.
-From the GalSim base directory (in which this INSTALL file is found) type
+From the GalSim base directory (in which this INSTALL.md file is found) type

     scons